-n the spirit of Test, Try and Learn we have tested, tried and learnt so much about motivating disadvantaged young people affected by parental incarceration, towards vocational, career and life planning.
+n the spirit of Test, Try and Learn we tested, tried and learnt so much about motivating disadvantaged young people affected by parental incarceration, by providing vocational, career and life planning resources.
+This has kept them from entering the criminal justice system.

-When we first embarked on this project, we thought we'd considered every possible eventuality, but as we progressed through our formative months, we realised there was so much more to learn about the way our participants thought and behaved regarding their life and future.
+When we first embarked on this project, we thought we had considered every possible eventuality, but as we progressed through our formative months, we realised there was so much more to learn about the way youth-at-risk thought and behaved regarding their life and future.
+We soon learnt more about additional support they needed to overcome their barriers.